CzaxStudio/proton/README.md

 We are open to accepting new contributors!
 If you would like to join the project, please open a pull request.
 We will review your GitHub profile and projects before making a decision

 ## ISSUES
 Found an issue?
-Tell us at [issues](https://github.com/CzaxStudio/proton/issues), and we'll fix it
+Report it on [GitHub](https://github.com/CzaxStudio/proton/issues) and we'll fix it.

 ## Why Proton?
 **Zero CGO Required: Cross-compile to Windows and macOS flawlessly from any machine without fighting external compiler toolchains.**